Myrish villa by Allan Bednar © Fantasy Flight Games

 Myr is ruled by a conclave of magisters, chosen from amongst the most wealthy and noble men of the city.
 The magisters give lavishly to passing Dothraki khals to prevent their khalasars from sacking the city.

 The Myrmen fight often with Tyrosh and Lys over the Disputed Lands, though they will not risk the lives of their citizens in this, preferring to hire free companies instead.
-Myrmen often use crossbows, and bravos can be found in Myr as well.
+Myrmen often use stilettos and crossbows and bravos can be found in Myr as well.
 Myrish pirates often have nests in the Stepstones.

 Myr is considered to be among the most advanced of the Free Cities, and is famed for its arts and learning.
 Their main exports are finished goods, such as carpets and lace.
 The best glass and lenses, and telescopes called Myrish eyes, come from Myr, and lenscrafters from Myr are considered to be without equal in all the world.
-Myrish lenses are known to have been used in in Winterfell and Castle Black.
+Myrish lenses are known to have been used in Winterfell and Castle Black.

 The artisans of Myr, many born as slaves, are greatly renowned.
 Goods from Myr include pale green nectar wine, carpets, screens, blankets, mirrors, and lace.
 Myrish lace and tapestries are said to be worth their weight in gold and spice.
-The tapestries woven in Myr are more costly than those from Qohor.
+The tapestries woven in Myr are more costly than those of similar quality from Qohor.
 Myrish paintings and miniatures are regarded highly, and have a vivid style.
 Myr also produces thin stilettos and fire wine.
 Myrish fire is a healing herb used to treat cuts.

 The origins of Myr are disputed.
 There is some evidence of the vicinity having been inhabited by a now-vanished people during the Dawn Age and the Long Night.
 Modern Myr was founded by merchant adventurers from the Valyrian Freehold after they conquered a walled Andal town.